vicegd/algorithms/README.md

 # algorithms
-Some example algorithms for the Algorithmics course in the School of Computer Science (University of Oviedo)
+Some example algorithms for the Algorithmics course in the School of Computer Science (University of Oviedo).